Datalab-Csd-Auth/RAINBOW-storage/README.md

 - *HistoricalMonitoring* cache is used for persistent (currently in-memory) storage of the historical values for every monitoring metric.
 - *MetaMonitoring* cache is used for persistent (currently in-memory) storage of metadata for every monitorinc metric and the entity they belong to.

+Persistence and eviction rate are implemented. **BUT** if persistence is enabled the cluster needs to be activated through a shell command or API call from one of the nodes.

 ## Ignite-client